IN THIS SECTION

 HE-170 Humans in Motion

-Concepts of the human neuro-musculoskeletal system which provide function and health across the life span under normal and stress conditions.
+Concepts of the human neuro-musculoskeletal system, which provides function and health across the lifespan under normal and stress conditions.

 3 credits